vivainio/bq/README.md

 Problem: you want to implement batching/messaging patterns (i.e. "run later while I go about other stuff") but with following constraints:

-- Messages appear change state together with business transactions.
+- Messages appear and change state together with business transactions.
 - There are no messages anywhere apart from database.
 There are no queues to back up or synchronize
 - Messages are small and fast to parse